-'Violence towards players completely unacceptable'
+Ramsdale attacked by fan after north London derby

-Tottenham 0-2 Arsenal: Aaron Ramsdale attacked by fan during north London derby
+Tottenham 0-2 Arsenal: Aaron Ramsdale attacked by fan after north London derby

 Last updated on .From the section Premier League

-The Professional Footballers' Association said "violence towards players is completely unacceptable" after a supporter attacked Arsenal goalkeeper Aaron Ramsdale on Sunday.
+Arsenal goalkeeper Aaron Ramsdale was attacked by a supporter after the north London derby against Tottenham.

-Television footage showed a Tottenham fan trying to kick Ramsdale in the back after Arsenal's 2-0 victory on Sunday.
+Television footage showed a Spurs fan trying to kick Ramsdale in the back after the Gunners' 2-0 win on Sunday.

 "These incidents are happening far too often.
-Players have a right to be safe in their place of work," said the PFA.
+Players have a right to be safe in their place of work," said a PFA statement.

 "When a player is attacked, we expect the laws and regulations that are in place to protect players to be properly enforced.